 The main principle of software development is to keep the code DRY (Don’t Repeat Yourself) to reduce the reduction in the code.
 So, Ruby On Rails follows some design patterns to achieve the DRY principle.
-Though we can use models, helpers, and concerns to make the code dry, if the code complexity is higher or we are using an external API, in that case, we use Design Patterns in Ruby on Rails.
+Though we can use models, helpers, and concerns to make the code dry, if the code complexity is higher or we are using an external API, in that case, we use Design Patterns in Rails.

 1. Service Objects